JoshuaTurner3/htb_uni_2022/README.md

 ```

 ### `tag` Function
-The final funtion in the `AESWCM` class and same function called inside `main` is the `tag` function.
+The final funtion in the `AESWCM` class and the same function called inside `main` is the `tag` function.
 This function acts as an outline for the entire creation process of a wand characteristic's tag and is incredibly important.
 Thankfully, it is also quite simple.
 ```python
     def tag(self, pt, iv=os.urandom(16)):
         blocks = self.blockify(bytes.fromhex(self.encrypt(pt, iv)))